wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-javascript/auto-configured-gatewayservice.md

 metadata:
   robots: index
 ---
-In traditional VWO implementations, when a gateway service is set up, the SDK communicates with the gateway to evaluate user segments (such as Location, Operating System, Browser, UserAgent, attributes) before fetching data from the backend.
-This multi-step process involves additional network requests, which could introduce latency, especially in client-side environments where performance is critical.
+In traditional VWO implementations, when using a gateway service, the SDK communicates with the gateway to evaluate different user segments like Location, Operating System, Browser, UserAgent, and attributes.
+This adds an extra layer of communication, resulting in multiple network requests and potential delays, especially in client-side environments where speed is crucial.

 ### Key Features: